Last Updated on July 30, 2023 by Paul Guzman

 Have some extra acreage?
 Apple trees are the perfect fit.
 Their beautiful blossoms will be a treat in the spring, their leaves provide shade in the summer, and fall will bring all the apple pie you can possibly eat.

-Just because the long, lazy days of summer are coming to a close, doesn’t mean that your garden needs to shut down, too.
+Just because the long, lazy days of summer are ending, doesn’t mean that your garden needs to shut down, too.
 With all of the fun planting, don’t neglect your other gardening chores.
 Clean up perennial beds and cut back summer flowers and bushes.
-Fall is ideal for lots of hard work in the garden – and the payoff is worth every minute spent.
+Fall is ideal for lots of demanding work in the garden – and the payoff is worth every minute spent.
 What are your favorite fall garden additions?